A Northern Ireland Primer: Moors, Mountains and Sea

 The waterside setting of the resort and town makes for a great place to lounge and relax.
 To further that experience I headed to the spa for an amazing detoxing hot seaweed soak.

-Several rooms are equipped with music of your choice and steam showers ending with a huge tub filled with local seaweed and hot saltwater, a glow guaranteed.
+Several rooms are equipped with the music of your choice and steam showers ending with a huge tub filled with local seaweed and hot salt water, a glow guaranteed.

 As any wealthy railroad baron worth his purse would do, I settled into the resort’s Oak Room for a meal worthy of a king.
 The dark-paneled room with candlelight matched perfectly with the local rack of lamb and the final assortment of organic local cheeses set off with a vintage port — the first of many fantastic meals the North would offer.

 Newcastle is a typical seacoast resort town; the Slieve Mountains in the background take it up quite a few notches.